hbr/alba-lang-description/docs/tour.md

         blue
     end

 This type has three constructors without arguments.
-We can define data types with constructors with arguments.
+It is also possible define data types with constructors with arguments.

     class
         OPTIONAL_NATURAL